Application Requirements: SJD Procedural Guidelines

 Upon successful completion of the oral examination, the student shall be advanced to candidacy.

 Within 36 months of successful completion of the oral examination and advancement to candidacy, each student is expected to complete and submit her or his dissertation.
 The period for completion of the dissertation will be influenced by a number of factors, including whether field research is involved.
 Each dissertation must be an entirely original work representing a sustained and substantial scholarly effort and must be suitable for publication.
-Commissioned studies, committee reports, and writings of joint authorship will not be accepted in fulfilment of the dissertation requirement.
+Commissioned studies, committee reports, and writings of joint authorship will not be accepted in fulfillment of the dissertation requirement.

 Each candidate should be registered for "SJD Candidacy" during every semester of this period.
 A student registered for SJD Candidacy may enroll in Law School courses, but such courses will not be counted toward satisfaction of the requirements for any degree other than the SJD.
 Thus, an SJD candidate who wants to earn, for example, a second LLM degree during the course of his or her SJD studies must pay tuition at the prevailing rate for courses to be counted toward satisfaction of the requirements for such second LLM degree.
 Moreover, an SJD student may pursue an additional degree while in the SJD Program only if she or he has obtained the written approval of the Director.